 - No ice cream maker?
 No problem!
 We have a no-churn version below.

-- Canned pumpkin puree is perfect for a dairy free dessert and replaces heavy cream as the ice cream base.
+- Canned Pumpkin Purée: Perfect for a dairy free dessert and replaces heavy cream as the ice cream base.
 Careful not to grab pumpkin filling, it's full of artificial sugar and additives.

 - Pinch of salt enhances all the flavors.